Australia Bunkering to Re-Brand Under Dan-Bunkering

 Bunker Holding's Sydney-based business Australia Bunkering Pty Ltd is to re-brand as part of Dan-Bunkering.

-The two entities will merge from September 1, 2018.
+The two entities will merge from September 1, 2018, and Australia Bunkering will become Dan-Bunkering (Australia) Pty Ltd.

 "With the upcoming 2020, we feel it is the perfect timing to boost our global footprint and improve our services even further to our customers," said Australia Bunkering's General Manager, Lena Johnston, who has been at the helm for over a decade.